When to visit the vet?

 The most important facts at a glance

-Treatment varies depending on the severity.
+Treatment varies depending on severity.
 In mild cases, pain management and physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. may be sufficient.
-Severe cases may require surgery to relieve pressure on the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
+Severe cases may require surgical intervention to relieve pressure on the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
 It is part of the central nervous system and transmits nerve impulses between the brain and body..
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the severity of the disease and the effectiveness of the treatment, with early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. being crucial.
-Preventive measures include careful breeding practices and a balanced diet to minimize the risk.
-Regular veterinary check-ups are important to detect early signs.
+Preventive measures include careful breeding practices and balanced nutrition to minimize the risk.
+Regular veterinary check-ups are important for detecting early signs.

 Causes